runag/workstation-runagfile/oses/ubuntu/ubuntu.md

 # Install

 ## How to choose ubuntu version
-Install only LTS release as its most stable (all other releases are shaky)
+Install only LTS release as its most stable

 ## Partition